johsteffens/beth/lib/bgfe/README.md

 A client-frame combination can be used in any thread without additional protection as long as the instance is only used in the thread where it was created.
 In this manner, multiple instances can be used in multiple threads.
 This is safe even for GTK because the RTE ensures that all GTK functionality runs in one dedicated single thread.

 ## Prerequisites
-- Install python packages:
+- Install gtk3 packages:
   - `sudo apt install libgtk-3-dev`
-- One can use `python3-config` for release settings in the makefile:
+- One can use `pkg-config` for release settings in the makefile:
   - `pkg-config --cflags gtk+-3.0`  for compiler flags

   - `pkg-config --libs gtk+-3.0` for linker flags